Hume and Hovell expedition: Departure

 On 24 October they came up to what seemed an impenetrable mountain barrier.
 There was an argument between the leaders concerning the best route to take which resulted in the party splitting up.
 The equipment was divided, and they prepared to cut their one tent in halves.
 Hume and Hovell fought bitterly over the frying-pan, which broke in their hands.
 One of them taking the handle, the other the pan itself.
 Later, however, Hovell rejoined Hume when he found he had made a mistake.

 Hume, with two men, following a chain of ponds, came to a chasm through which the whole party afterwards descended.
 On the 31st they found themselves on the western edge of the tableland.
 The descent was not accomplished without much difficulty.
 On 6 November, they came in sight of the snow-covered Australian Alps.
 They came after this upon a very rich country, abounding in kangaroos and other animals, with frequent tracks of aborigines; and on Tuesday, 16 November, they arrived suddenly on the banks of a "fine river".

 Hume was the first to see the river, near the site of Albury and named it the "Hume", (now the Murray River) after his father.
 This river, where they first came upon it, is about 50m in breadth, and of considerable depth.
 The current was about three miles an hour, and the water clear.

 They improvised a tarpaulin covered wicker boat and they were able to eventually cross and continue into what is now known as Victoria.

 They proceeded south crossing the Ovens River and Goulburn River by a route further to the east of the Hume Highway and closer to the foothills of Mount Buffalo.

 Crossing the Great Divide

-Four days after crossing the Goulburn River impassable country was reached.
+Four days after crossing the Goulburn River, impassable country was reached.
 The party spent three days attempting to cross the Great Dividing Range at Mt Disappointment but were thwarted.
-Hume shifted direction to the west then reached lower land at the future township of Broadford on the 12 December where they camped.
+Hume shifted direction to the west and, on the 12 December, reached less hilly country at the future township of Broadford, where they camped.